-Mailboxes and bulletin boards.
-Student mailboxes and bulletin boards are located in the entrance hall of Stiege I, the second door to the right in the archway of the Schloss entrance.
+Mailboxes and Pin Boards.
+Student mailboxes and pin boards are located in the entrance hall of Stiege I, the second door to the right in the archway of the Schloss entrance.
 Information, messages, and class assignments/material from faculty and administration will be placed there.
-There are bulletin boards for ITI academics, Liturgical Schedules/Events, and General Information.
+There are pin boards for ITI academics, Liturgical Schedules/Events, and General Information.
 All students have the responsibility of checking these areas on a regular basis.